AMSP-04/NETN-LOG/NETN-LOG.md

 The logistics service pattern is divided into three phases:
 **Service Negotiation**: the service is requested, offers received and offers are either accepted or rejected.

 1. The consumer initiates negotiation by requesting a service using `RequestService`.
-If the time specified in the `RequestTimeOut` parameter pass without an offer is made, the consumer shall cancel the service using `CancelService`.
+If the time, specified in the `RequestTimeOut` parameter, pass without an offer is made, the consumer shall cancel the service using `CancelService`.

 2. Offers are sent by provider using `OfferService`.
 The provider notifies the consumer of its ability to deliver the service using the `IsOffering` attribute and `RequestTimeOut` indicates how long the offer is valid.

 3. The consumer accepts an offer using `AcceptOffer` or rejects an offer from a provider using `RejectOffer`.

-**Service Delivery**: the consumer indicates that the deliver process can start, and the selected provider starts to deliver, continuing until all the services has been delivered.
+**Service Delivery**: the consumer indicates that the delivery process can start, and the selected provider starts to deliver, continuing until all the services has been delivered.

+4. The consumer sends a `ReadyToReceiveService`

-4. The `ServiceStarted` is used to indicate that service delivery has started.
+5. The `ServiceStarted` is used to indicate that service delivery has started.

-5. The modelling responsibility of the service consumer and/or provider could change during service delivery by using NETN TMR.
+_During service delivery, the modelling responsibility of simulated entities involved in the service transaction could change using NETN TMR._

 **Service Acceptance**: the provider or consumer indicates the completion of the service delivery and waits for acknowledgement/acceptance from the other part.

-6. When service delivery is complete a `ServiceComplete` message is sent and the consumer sends a `ServiceReceived`message to conclude the service pattern.
+6. When service delivery is complete the provider sends a `ServiceComplete` message.

+7. When the completed service delivery is accepted the consumer sends a `ServiceReceived`message.

 # Transfer of Supplies